CSR Design and Development

 Aisin AW's contribution to society originates in the development of forward-looking, environmentally responsible automobiles.
 Our drive systems for EV and hybrid vehicles help reduce exhaust gases and improve fuel economy.

-For hybrid vehicle drive systems, which have been attracting increased attention recently, we are producing two 2-motor hybrid systems for FF vehicles and three for FR vehicles.
+For hybrid vehicle drive systems, which have been attracting increased attention recently, we are producing two 2-motor hybrid system for FWD vehicles and four for RWD vehicles.

 Typical of regulations governing environmentally harmful substances that are being enacted in Japan and around the world is the European Union's End-of-Life Vehicle directive (ELV), which regulates substances (lead, mercury, cadmium, and hexavalent chromium) that have a harmful effect on the environment when vehicles are disposed.